OliverHallam/CodeX/README.md

 History
 -------

-The source code for this project originated as an internal tool which I developed in order to generate the [XmlPrime API documentation][2], and as a means for testing [XmlPrime][1] itself.
+The source code for this project originated as an internal tool which was developed in order to generate the [XmlPrime API documentation][2], and as a means for testing [XmlPrime][1] itself.
 The source code has been kindly donated to me by my former employer.

 [1]:http://www.xmlprime.com/
 [2]:http://www.xmlprime.com/doc/